openSUSE/cnf/README.md

 > 6 tests, 0 failures
 > ```

 Every test can be executed on a command line.
-The `root.sh` wrapper mounts the binary to `/usr/bin/cnf` and mounts the `libsolv.so.1` if running on ubuntu-amd64 or if shared library is in `test/libsolv.so.1`.
-This is done in order to solve the packaging difference of a libsolv between openSUSE and Ubuntu.
+The `root.sh` wrapper mounts the binary to `/usr/bin/cnf` and bash/fish integrations.

 ```.sh
 ./root.sh /usr/bin/cnf rpm